Editors (band)

 Editors are an English rock band, formed in 2002 in Birmingham.
-Previously known as Pilot, The Pride and Snowfield, the band consists of Tom Smith (lead vocals, guitar, piano), Russell Leetch (bass guitar, synthesizer, backing vocals), Ed Lay (drums, percussion, backing vocals), Justin Lockey (lead guitar), Elliott Williams (keys, synthesizer, guitar, backing vocals).
+Previously known as Pilot, The Pride and Snowfield, the band consists of Tom Smith (lead vocals, guitar, piano), Russell Leetch (bass guitar, synthesizer, backing vocals), Ed Lay (drums, percussion, backing vocals), Justin Lockey (lead guitar), and Elliott Williams (keys, synthesizer, guitar, backing vocals).
+During live performances, the band are joined by longtime touring member Nicholas Willes (guitar, keyboards).

 Editors have released seven studio albums, with several million combined sales.
 Their debut album The Back Room was released in 2005.
 It contained the hits "Munich" and "Blood" and the following year received a Mercury Prize nomination.

 Their follow-up album An End Has a Start went to number one on the UK Albums Chart in June 2007 and earned the band a Brit Awards nomination for best British Band.
 It also spawned another top 10 hit single, "Smokers Outside the Hospital Doors".
 The band's third album, In This Light and on This Evening, was released in October 2009 and went to number one on the UK Albums Chart.
 The band released their fourth studio album, The Weight of Your Love, in July 2013, followed by the self-produced In Dream in October 2015.
 In 2018, the band released their sixth album Violence.
 Their seventh album, EBM, was released in September 2022.

 History

 Formation (2002–2004)

 The band met while studying Music Technology at Staffordshire University.
 They lived in Birmingham and played at venues such as the Jug of Ale and the Flapper & Firkin.

 The band was initially known as Pilot and played its first show under that name in 2002.
 While in college, the band constructed a marketing strategy which involved placing hundreds of promotional stickers across the walls of Stafford asking "Who's the Pilot?".
-They realized the name was already taken by a 1970s Scottish pop group, so they changed their name to The Pride.
+They realised the name was already taken by a 1970s Scottish pop group, so they changed their name to The Pride.